top of page

 The six levels of the basic skills program introduce the skater to the fundamentals of the sport.
 Basic skills classes are for kids from 6 to 14 years of age.
 Skaters who have never skated before and are 7 or younger should sign up for Intro to Skating.
 Skaters who have never skated before and are 8 and older should sign up for Basic 1.
 Beginners with some skating experience should register for Basic 1.
 Skaters will be evaluated and moved to the appropriate class.
 The Basic Skills level must be taken in order.
 More information can be found here.

-Skaters who complete Basic 6 will advance to Pre-Free Skate.
+Skaters who complete Basic 6 will advance to Academy classes.

 Adult Lessons